davide-muzzi/davide-muzzi/README.md

 I'm a passionate developer from Lucerne, currently studying at **Informatikmittelschule (IMS)** with about 3 years of coding experience.
 I focus on **web** and **application development**, building practical tools that solve real problems and can be shared with others who might find them useful.

-I mostly work with **HTML/CSS/JS** and **C#**, and I’ve recently started diving into **Python**.
-While I haven't stepped into mobile development just yet, I love exploring everything else from front to back.
+I’ve mainly been working with C# and Python, building desktop apps and console programs as I explore different parts of software development.
+For web projects, I use Vue.js a lot to build clean and simple interfaces.
+Lately, I’ve been getting into React Native as I learn the basics of mobile development for my current app.

-Right now, I’m focused on sharpening my programming skills and working on a **YouTube Media Tool** project.
+Right now, I’m focused on improving my skills in mobile app development with my current project **SideQuest**.

 ---